 According to Forrester, it is a strategy focused on a company or set of companies that uses deep account insights to inform tactics.
 It is supplemented by technology that enables personalized contextual marketing at the individual and account level.
 In other words, ABM is a B2B marketing approach that’s hyper-focused on key accounts.

 It’s an approach that’s catching fire.
 Between 2015 and 2016, the number of companies adopting an ABM approach doubled.
 And that number is expected to nearly double again this year, with good reason.
-According to DemandBase, 98% of companies using ABM say it is key to their success.
+According to DemandBase, 92% of B2B marketers using ABM say it is key to their success.
 And Forrester predicts that companies that adopt an ABM strategy will outdistance the competition.

 ABM is gaining momentum because it works.
 In fact, it has gained so much momentum, that it has become something of a global movement.
 At Audienz, we’re proud to be part of that movement.
 We’ve recently trained our whole staff in ABM best practices.
 We’re working with Microsoft and Aprimo on ground breaking partner-led ABM pilots, and we’ve developed a methodology to help our clients advance their ABM efforts, no matter where they are in the ABM journey.